 A proposal for site-wide monitoring will be presented: The document will define a plan for OMB discussion and the running of a technical pilot with a few NGIs.
 Results of the pilot will be implemented and evaluated.

-will be deployed: EGI instance will be primarily supported focusing mainly on sufficient support for site-wide monitoring.
+A number of software patch status monitoring services will be deployed: An EGI instance will be primarily supported focusing mainly on sufficient support for site-wide monitoring.

 Probes: the SVG/CSIRT issues/alerts will be assessed to make sure they're monitored.
 Sending of notifications will be enabled.